zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-loadingdata.md

 ### Ignore redundant data with `cachedAjax()`

-If the call to `MsPortalFx.Base.Net.ajax()` is replaced with `MsPortalFx.Base.Net.cachedAjax()` then a hash is generated on the server providing change detection.
-This not only saves network bandwidth it also saves client side processing.
+If the call to `MsPortalFx.Base.Net.ajax()` is replaced with `MsPortalFx.Base.Net.cachedAjax()`, then a hash is generated on the server to provide change detection.
+This not only saves network bandwidth, but it also saves client-side processing.

-This capability is built into the SDK as a server side filter that will be switched on when the header `x-ms-cache-tag` is present.
+This capability is built into the SDK as a server-side filter that is activated when the header `x-ms-cache-tag` is present.
 This value is a SHA256 hash of the return data plus the query information.

-Please note that if using a backend server that is not utilizing the SDK then this filter may not be available by default and the calculation may need to be implemented by the service provider.
+**NOTE**: If the extension uses a backend server that does not utilize the SDK, then this filter may not be available by default and therefore the calculation may need to be implemented by the service provider.

-The calculation should ensure uniqueness of the query and result, logically speaking:
+The hash calculation should ensure uniqueness of the query and result, as in the following example.

 `x-ms-cache-tag = sha256(method + URL + query string + query body + result)`

-If the `RequestHeader.x-ms-cache-tag` == `ResponseHeader.x-ms-cache-tag` then do not return any data and instead return the status `304` `NOT MODIFIED`.
+If the `RequestHeader.x-ms-cache-tag` is equivalent to the  `ResponseHeader.x-ms-cache-tag` then do not return any data and instead return the status `304` `NOT MODIFIED`.

-When using `cachedAjax()` the return data is always wrapped in the following interface:
+When using `cachedAjax()`, the return data is wrapped in the following interface.

 ```ts
 export interface AjaxCachedResult<T> {